PaNOSC-ViNYL/ase/doc/ase/surface.rst

   forces the creation of a unit cell with orthogonal basis vectors.
   If the default is such a unit cell, this argument is not supported.

-Each function defines a number of standard adsorbtion sites that can later be used when adding an adsorbate with :func:`lattice.surface.add_adsorbate`.
+Each function defines a number of standard adsorption sites that can later be used when adding an adsorbate with :func:`lattice.surface.add_adsorbate`.